ShravanDoda/SE-Project/README.md

 ```

 Once the server is up, you can run the project in a new terminal instance using the steps below ->
-PS: Before running the project, that spotify is up and running.
+PS: Before running the project, ensure that spotify is up and running.

 ```bash
 cd tobie